dhiwinsamrich/Web-Scraping/README.md

 **Automate web browsing tasks using Microsoft Edge and Selenium WebDriver.**
 *Use Case:* Perform browser automation, such as filling out forms, clicking buttons, and scraping data on Microsoft Edge.

+### 🕵️ **13.
+Using Proxies**
+**Scrape websites anonymously by routing requests through proxies using Python.**
+*Use Case:* Bypass restrictions and avoid IP blocking when scraping large websites by using rotating proxies.

 ---

 ## 🌟 **Key Features**